 Background to the Year of living Danishly

-Helen Russel was working for a large publication in London when her husband was offered a job at Lego in Denmark.
-They decided to accept the position and Helen became a freelancer.
-Initially, they went for a year but towards the middle of the book, her husband was offered an extension.
+Helen Russel worked for a large publication in London when her husband was offered a job at Lego in Denmark.
+They decided to accept the position, and Helen became a freelancer.
+Initially, they went for a year, but towards the middle of the book, her husband was offered an extension.

-Helen and her husband arrived in the small town of Jutland in Denmark in January.
-Not only is it bitterly cold, but they find the streets of the town deserted.
+In January, Helen and her husband arrived in the small town of Jutland in Denmark.
+Not only is it bitterly cold, but they find the town’s streets deserted.
 Upon further investigation, Helen discovers that the Danes prefer staying at home in winter and practice Hygge while doing that.
-Hygge intrigued Helen and she aimed to find out what Hygge involved.
+Hygge intrigued Helen, and she aimed to find out what Hygge involved.

-While living in London, Helen and her husband worked long hours and would often get home late at night.
-There was not much time for hobbies or doing fun stuff as a couple.
+While living in London, Helen and her husband worked long hours and often got home late at night.
+There was not much time for hobbies or doing fun things as a couple.
 After moving to Jutland, Helen and her husband discovers that the Danes don’t work long hours.
-They work until 15:00/16:00 and then they go home.
+They work until 15:00/16:00, and then they go home.
 Not working such long hours mean they have plenty of time for their hobbies and spending time as a family.
-For Helen and her husband getting used to this is quite an adjustment since they now have so much of free time!
-During this time, Helen discovers that nothing bad happens when people are not “on-call” at all times.
+For Helen and her husband getting used to this is quite an adjustment since they now have so much free time!
+During this time, Helen discovers that nothing terrible happens when people are not “on-call” at all times.
 She mentioned that she found Jante’s Law “strangely liberating”.